bhattarainabin64/backend-Node-js/README.md

-# Project Name
+# Node.js Backend with Chat Application

-Node js Backend with chat application
+This project is a Node.js backend for a chat application.
+It provides RESTful APIs for user authentication, messaging, and other chat-related functionalities.
+MongoDB is used as the database to store user information and chat messages.

 ## Prerequisites

-Make sure you have the following installed:
+Before you begin, ensure you have the following installed:

 - Node.js
 - MongoDB